damolinx/vscode-macros/README.md

 * `macrosView.treeview1` through `macrosView.treeview5` for tree views
 * `macrosView.webview1` through `macrosView.webview5` for webviews

-Avoid hardcoding view IDs unless necessary—there is no enforcement mechanism, so conflicts between macros may occur.
+Avoid hardcoding view IDs unless necessary, there is no enforcement mechanism, so conflicts between macros may occur.
 Additionally, the predefined ID pool may expand in the future, meaning macros with hardcoded values could end up competing for a limited subset.

 [↑ Back to top](#table-of-contents)